 Here's everything you need to help you plan your very own walking adventure.
 Click on the blue tabs below for more information.
 To save this itinerary to view later, or to download it as a PDF, use the Save to My Rucksack button at the top of the page.

 Starting from the rail station at Farnham – just an hour from London – this four-day itinerary strikes out east through dense woodlands of Surrey to Guildford before scaling the chalk ridge of the North Downs.
 Passing though the huge vineyard at Denbies, it then scales iconic Box Hill and follows the lofty scarp of the Downs to Merstham before continuing along the ridge to Oxted.

 Accommodation options are many and varied to suit all budgets – from budget hostels and glamping to luxurious upmarket inns and hotels.
-Excellent public transport connections make it feasible to walk this itinerary from a single base, but it’s less suitable for back-packing.
+As with many locations along the North Downs way excellent public transport connections make it feasible to walk several sections of this itinerary from a single base, although many walkers prefer a linear route.
+Both options are equally feasible.

 1hr drive from Gatwick/ Heathrow.
 Eurostar to London or Ashford International.
 Trains from central London and Ashford approx. 1hr.
 By Ferry to Dover or Portsmouth, then train.
 1hr drive from Brighton area/ Central London.
 Train stations at Guildford, Shalford, Chilworth, Gomshall, Box Hill & Westhumble & Dorking.
 Local bus services.